21 grams experiment: In popular culture

 Despite its rejection as scientific fact, MacDougall's experiment popularized the idea that the soul has weight, and specifically that it weighs 21 grams.
 The title of the film 21 Grams references the experiment.

 The concept of a soul weighing 21 grams is mentioned in numerous media, including a 2013 issue of the manga Gantz, a 2013 podcast of Welcome to Night Vale, the 2015 film The Empire of Corpses, a 2021 episode of Ted Lasso, and a 2023 issue of the manga One Piece.
 Songs entitled "21 Grams" which reference the weight of a soul have been released by Looptroop Rockers (2005), Niykee Heaton (2015), Fedez (2015), August Burns Red (2015), Thundamentals (2017), Arena (2022), and Klan featuring Madeline Juno (2024).
+Songs that reference the concept include "Duck or Ape" by Roar (2010), "No Bystanders" by Travis Scott (2018), "La Yugular" by Rosalía (2025) and "The Manifesto" by Gorillaz (2026).

-In 2010, Roar released the song "Duck or Ape", which refers to the soul's weight being 20 grams, and Travis Scott references the concept in the 2018 song "No Bystanders".
-MacDougall and his experiments are explicitly mentioned in the 1978 documentary film Beyond and Back, and episode five of the first season of Dark Matters: Twisted But True.
+MacDougall and his experiments are explicitly mentioned in the 1978 documentary film Beyond and Back, and episode five of the first season of the 2011 television series Dark Matters: Twisted But True.
 A fictional American scientist named "Mr. MacDougall" appears in Gail Carriger's 2009 novel Soulless, as an expert in the weight and measurement of souls, and a similar experiment appears in the 2009 novel The Lost Symbol, conducted by the character Katherine Solomon in her noetic sciences lab.
 In 2022, the TV series Evil featured a fictional recreation of the experiment in the episode "The Demon of Death".
 In the 2016 alternate reality game Cipher Hunt, an encrypted message on a contract selling your soul can be deciphered as "you're now 21 grams lighter."